hlt-mt/TM-Cleaner/README.md

 The web service is exposed as a REST API, where REST is to be interpreted in the weak meaning (the web service here described does not use WSDL/SOAP but is defined directly over the HTTP protocol).

-Two endpoints are exposed, one at the level of a TU and one at the level of a file containing TUs.
+Two endpoints are exposed, one at the level of TU and one at the level of file containing TUs.

 ### /cleaning_service (endpoint at TU level)